zanonnicola/zanonnicola/README.md

 ---

 > “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”
+Good programmers write code that humans can understand.” - Martin Fowler